 2 Tbs of soy sauce (or tamari)

 PREP: Begin by cooking your rice of choice!
 If serving with broccoli, steam that as well.
 Dice everything up, make sure the seitan is cut into large cube/chicken like bite-size shapes, and combine your sauce in a small bowl.
 Toss the seitan with just a teaspoon or two of cornstarch to lightly coat.

-COOK: In a large non stick frying pan or wok, add a swish of grapeseed oil over medium high heat.
+COOK: In a large non stick frying pan or wok, add a swish of grapeseed oil (or neutral oil) over medium high heat.
 Once hot, toss in the seitan and cook until golden.
 Remove from heat, and set aside.
 Carefully wipe the pan clean, and reheat the pan over medium heat —add about two tablespoons of sesame oil.
 Once hot, toss in the garlic, ginger + green onions.
 Cook for just a minute until fragrant, and then add the brown sugar.
 Push all into the center of your frying pan, and add additional oil if needed.
 Let it cook until it begins to bubble and almost melt in a way (just a few minutes).
 Reduce heat to medium low, and carefully add in the sauce.
 Mix around and it’ll quickly become a bubbbbbly sauce.
 MMM!
 Add in the sambal oelek (or sriracha) with a dash of white pepper and tiny pinch of red pepper flakes.
 Laslty, toss in the seitan and toss until coated to perfect.
 Cook for a few minutes and serve immediately with steamed broccoli, over a hot bed of rice.